 Just thinking solely from an exercise perspective, one could definitely do more meaningful work with a barbell and a set of plates.
 As you become stronger, you can simply add weight to the bar.
 There’s nothing like squatting or deadlifting a little over 3 times your body weight and feeling that sense of accomplishment (one of the many reasons why I’m a powerlifter).
 If you’re a personal trainer, coach, or just a great person and want to spot for someone else, a barbell is much easier (and more predictable) to spot than a pair of dumbbells.
 Your body will improve too – heavyweight lifted consistently will build muscle, therefore increasing your metabolism.
 The more weight you lift, the better you will look (and feel).

-Without any doubt, the barbell has been the most sought for and bought piece of gym equipment for all home gym owners.
+Without any doubt, the barbell has been the most sought for and bought a piece of gym equipment for all home gym owners.
 Since its creation, it has been used by strongmen, bodybuilders, powerlifters, CrossFitters, and athletes.
 There isn’t any other piece of equipment on the market that can outdo the work a loaded barbell could do.
-Barbells are the workhorses of gym equipment - they last forever and can be used by beginners and advanced athletes alike.
+Barbells are the workhorses of gym equipment – they last forever and can be used by beginners and advanced athletes alike.

 Want more stability work but don’t own a set of dumbbells?
 A barbell can easily take care of that!
-Stick a barbell in a landmine or wedge it in the corner of a squat rack and you could do unilateral work for your shoulders (single shoulder presses), back work (rows), or even core work (landmine twists aka “spell-casters”).
-If you also struggle with front squats in the traditional sense (squat rack and barbell), you could easily take the end of the barbell in each hand and do some front squats with a barbell loaded landmine!
+Stick a barbell in a landmine or wedge it in the corner of a squat rack and you could do unilateral work for your shoulders (single shoulder presses), back workouts (rows), or even core work (landmine twists aka “spell-casters”).
+If you also struggle with front squats in the traditional sense (squat rack and barbell), you could easily take the end of the barbell in each hand and do some front squats with a barbell-loaded landmine!

 Besides landmine work, you could use a barbell to do Pendlay rows, snatches, overhead presses, hip thrusts, and so much more.
 Barbells are incredibly versatile and are used in a variety of movements.